Cyprus Space Exploration Organisation

 The Cyprus Space Exploration Organisation (CSEO) is a non-governmental, nonprofit, science organisation, based in Cyprus, with a global scope of service and activities.
 Its main functions are research and development, space advocacy, and international cooperation in the field of space exploration, astronautics and astronomy.
-Education and outreach are also an important part of its mission as International Astronomy Education Centre (see below).
+Education and outreach are also an important part of its mission as International Astronomy Education Center (see below).

-The organisation promotes and facilitates international scientific collaboration in space exploration, and fosters domestically collaboration with other space-faring nations in science, space and planetary missions.
-It was founded in 2012 and has over 1500 registered researchers, members and volunteers and over 400,000 followers on social media.
+The organisation promotes and facilitates internationally scientific collaboration in space exploration, and fosters domestically collaboration with other space-faring nations in science, space and planetary missions.
+It was founded in 2012 and has over 1800 registered researchers, members and volunteers and over 400,000 followers on social media.

 Its president is George A Danos, and the chair of CSEO's “International Council” is Prof Marcello Coradini, ESA’s head of solar system and robotic exploration (1987–2010).